-Before providing treatment or prescribing medication for an HPSM member, you may need to submit a Prior Authorization Request (PAR) Form to ensure that it is covered.
+Before providing treatments or prescribing medications for HPSM members, you may need to submit a Prior Authorization Request (PAR) Form to ensure that it is covered.
 HPSM expects providers to obtain authorization for all services requiring prior authorization before they provide the service.
 Exceptions are made for urgent and emergency services.

 Please make sure you complete our prior authorization form and that it meets the following requirements – failure to do so will result in a rejected request:

 - Use the current Prior Authorization Request Form (version 5.0 January 2023)

 - Do not select “Urgent” unless it’s truly an urgent matter.
 Most requests will be “Routine” requests.